 Urban design, including Planning and Urban Design Forum.
 Subdivision design.
-Design guidelines for the Business 1 Zones of Rangiora and, Kaiapoi and design- related assessment criteria for Ravenswood.
+Design guidelines for the Business 1 Zones of Rangiora and Kaiapoi.

 For the purposes of the East Kaiapoi Outline Development Plan area, the Ruby Views Integrated Urban Design Report (December 2011).
 (Note this report has been incorporated into the District Plan by reference under Part 3, Schedule 1 of the Resource Management Act 1991)."